gbrugger/fastify-multilingual/README.md

 ### `request.polyglot`

-Returns a Polyglot instance configured for the user's detected locale.
+Returns a Polyglot instance configured for the user's detected locale, as set in the `onRequest` hook.

 ```javascript
 const polyglot = request.polyglot;